 James Thew - Fotolia

-The global coronavirus pandemic has increased remote work as shelter-in-place and quarantine advisories are now commonplace.
-This significant event has stressed IT departments, largely because remote dial-in infrastructures were not designed for entire companies.
+The coronavirus pandemic has, perhaps, forever changed the way businesses operate as remote work is now commonplace.
+This significant event has especially stressed IT departments, largely because remote dial-in infrastructures were not designed for entire companies.

-This unprecedented crisis requires IT to react differently when supporting remote workers.
-Service and content providers need to assess their capabilities and capacity.
-And, as one of the most fundamental changes to network infrastructure, users need to adjust to a new remote work reality.
+This unprecedented crisis has required some changes in IT support for remote workers.
+Service and content providers, for their part, need to assess their capabilities and capacity.
+And, as one of the most fundamental changes to network infrastructure, users need to adjust to the remote work reality.

 As the network edge extends outward to the employee residence, both IT and employees need to be aware of this change and be more understanding of certain workflows.
 For instance, IT departments should review firewall rules to ensure employees are not routing high-bandwidth video streaming through the corporate network because they forgot to disconnect.
 Additionally, network teams should monitor VPN traffic diligently to ensure compliance.